tikhonovpavel/ml_eeg_project/README.md

 [link2]

 ## How to run
-* Load model weights and test set:
+* Load model weights and sample set:

     `gdown --id ...`